Theme 3: Clinical Trials

 Theme 3 also aims to establish a network of Asian TB research sites that can conduct, to a high standard, TB clinical trials.
 The network will work on improving trial methodology and establishing collaborations between Singapore, regional and international research centres.

-Theme 3 Lead: Prof. Nicholas Paton
+Theme 3 Lead: Prof. Nick Paton

 Department of Medicine, National University of Singapore (NUS), Singapore